Assignment 2 File System

 directory structures.
 You’ll use this type to do so.
 Ensure you understand how

-to use a value of type Shared<T>
+to use a value of type Shared<T> before continuing.

 File System

-structure, the file system itself.
+The vfat/vfat.rs file contains the VFat structure, the file system itself.

-must wrap the provided BlockDevice
+must wrap the provided BlockDevice in a CachedDevice.

 What is VFAT?